ScaleSec/gcp-assessment-setup/README.md

 - The [gcloud](https://cloud.google.com/sdk/) SDK CLI
 - The `jq` CLI utility for your chosen platform

+### Optional: Add the scalesec.com domain to the list of allowed domains:

+If you have implemented the "Domain Restrited Sharing" Organization Policy, you will not be allowed to add a member from the scalesec.com domain without adding Scalesecs GCP customer ID to your Organization Policy.

+To add ScaleSec to the allow list, following the instructions to [set the domain restricted sharing organization policy](https://cloud.google.com/resource-manager/docs/organization-policy/restricting-domains#setting_the_organization_policy)

+ScaleSecs GCP customer ID is `C00lp9p1o`

 ## Setup instructions

 1. Open your Google Cloud [console](https://console.cloud.google.com).